-Portions of the access road may require widening up to 10 m (inclusive of storm water infrastructure).
+The majority of the access road will follow existing, gravel farm roads that may require widening up to 10 m (inclusive of storm water infrastructure).
 Where new sections of road need to be constructed (/lengthened), this will be gravel/hard surfaced access road and only tarred if necessary.
-Overall, the route is estimated to be up to 2 km in length (although this will be confirmed during the EIA phase).

-A network of gravel internal access roads and a perimeter road, each with a width of up to \pm 5 m, will be constructed to provide access to the various components of the Aristida PV development.
+A network of gravel internal access roads and a perimeter road, each with a width of up to \pm 5 m, will be constructed to provide access to the various components of the Euphorbia PV development.

+A detailed transport and traffic study is currently being compiled for the project and will be assessed in the impacts tables of the EIA Report.
 Precautionary measures will be taken to mitigate the risk of ground disturbances where access roads will be constructed.
 Special attention will be given to drainage, water flow and erosion by applying appropriate building methods.